PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Later isolated calls remain standalone because the scope must not cross the legacy ModelIR mutators surrounding them.

+The late NDHWC-gate/cost-volume-scatter pair uses a separate two-runner scope.
+The preceding mixed-attention runner is intentionally excluded because a legacy dequantize/HardSigmoid/quantize mutator separates it from the pair.
+The scope ends before the following raw convolution-affine fold.

 `GraphIndex` and `ModelIRGraphIndex` provide differential mutation contracts.
 ONNX rewriters notify node input/output updates and node registration/removal;
 ModelIR rewriters can replace inputs/outputs or insert/remove operators while